faisalmlalani/faisalmlalani.github.io/_posts/2020-03-31-heroes-covid-19-edition.md

 In following up with the spirit of optimism from last week’s post, I’ll be covering stories exemplifying the true nature of our situation — not the apocalyptic stifling of society caused by a pandemic, but a hopeful global solidarity in the face of adversity.

 __Heroes__ refers to the people working tirelessly to sustain this hope.
 They’re representing what humanity can and should be like.
 It’s easy to swipe left on society as we read headlines about the folks fighting over the last pack of toilet paper, or trolls hijacking online classes on Zoom, but this is not who we are as a community.
-This type of news is news because it stands out amidst the countless efforts being done by the heroes in hospitals, the volunteers collecting food donations, and the everyday citizens doing their part by self-isolating.
+This type of news is news because it stands out amidst the countless efforts being done by the doctors in hospitals, the volunteers collecting food donations, and the everyday citizens doing their part by self-isolating.

 It’s during hard times that you see what people are really like — and I want to share the stories of a few community efforts that are representing the best of us.